chanomon/virtualization/README.md

 # virtualization
 virtualization of SO
-In his 1973 thesis, "Architectural Principles for Virtual Computer Systems," Robert P. Goldberg classified two types of hypervisor:[1]
+In his 1973 thesis, "Architectural Principles for Virtual Computer Systems," Robert P. Goldberg classified two types of hypervisor:
 ### Type-1, native or bare-metal hypervisors
 These hypervisors run directly on the host's hardware to control the hardware and to manage guest operating systems.
 For this reason, they are sometimes called bare-metal hypervisors.
-The first hypervisors, which IBM developed in the 1960s, were native hypervisors.[5]
+The first hypervisors, which IBM developed in the 1960s, were native hypervisors.
 These included the test software SIMMON and the CP/CMS operating system, the predecessor of IBM's VM family of virtual machine operating systems.
 Examples of Type-1 hypervisor include Hyper-V, Xen and VMware ESXi.
 ![image](https://upload.wikimedia.org/wikipedia/commons/9/9e/Hyperviseur.svg)

 ### Type-2 or hosted hypervisors
 These hypervisors run on a conventional operating system (OS) just as other computer programs do.
 A virtual machine monitor runs as a process on the host, such as VirtualBox.
 Type-2 hypervisors abstract guest operating systems from the host operating system, effectively creating an isolated system that can be interacted with by the host.
 Examples of Type-2 hypervisor include VirtualBox and VMware Workstation.
 The distinction between these two types is not always clear.
-For instance, KVM and bhyve are kernel modules[6] that effectively convert the host operating system to a type-1 hypervisor.[7]
+For instance, KVM and bhyve are kernel modules that effectively convert the host operating system to a type-1 hypervisor.
 ## Kernel Virtual Machine
 Kernel-based Virtual Machines (KVM) are an open-source virtualization technology built into Linux®.
 With them, you can transform Linux into a hypervisor that allows a host machine to run multiple isolated virtual environments called virtual machines (VMs) or guests.